 What is the CSS Profile & How do I Complete It?

 The College Scholarship Service (CSS) Profile is an online application for non-federal student financial aid, such as institutional (and in some cases, state) scholarships and grants.
-Nearly 400 colleges, universities, professional schools, and scholarship programs use the CSS Profile in addition to the FAFSA!
+Around 240 colleges, universities, professional schools, and scholarship programs use the CSS Profile in addition to the FAFSA!